mcieciora/ShaggyMacaw/README.md

 - Jenkins CasC uses host docker.sock
 - Jenkins CasC does not start with default node configured
-- CUSTOM_WORKSPACE feature is not implemented in pipeline stage
 - SetupDSLJobs pipeline fails during first run